Professor Roger Slee

 - School: Sociology & Social Policy

-- Research Area: Sociology; Disability Studies in Education; Inclusive Education; Education Systems; Curriculum & Pedagogy Studies
+- Areas of expertise: Sociology; Disability Studies in Education; Inclusive Education; Education Systems; Curriculum & Pedagogy Studies

 Roger Slee is a Visiting Professor at the School of Sociology and Social Policy and Centre for Disability Studies, University of Leeds.
 His permanent position is as the Vice-Chancellor’s appointment to Chair of Education at the University of South Australia.
 He has previously held research chairs at The University of Western Australia, Goldsmiths College University of London, Victoria University and the Institute of Education UCL where he was the Chair of Inclusive Education.
 Roger is the former Dean of Education at Goldsmiths, The University of Western Australia and Magill.
 He holds an honorary chair in critical studies in education at The University of Auckland in New Zealand.
 He is currently working on major inclusive education projects in Ethiopia and Queensland.